A note on Gauss operators and quantizations of Yang-Mills theories: Gauss operators in Yang-Mills gauge theories

 \section{Gauss operators in Yang-Mills gauge theories}

-By the reasons discussed above, in the following we consider the possible realization of a Gauss operators $G_\mu$ which has the following properties:
+For the reasons discussed above, in the following we consider the possible realization of a Gauss operators $G_\mu$ which has the following properties:

-\begin{enumerate}[i)] \item it leaves the \textit{global gauge group $G$ unbroken}, \item it generates derivations on the field algebra which correspond to the infinitesimal transformations of \textit {a residual subgroup $\G_r$ of local gauge transformations}.
-This allows the exploitation of the corresponding Ward identities, and in the non-abelian case also the effect of the topology of $\G_r$ on the properties of the physical states, \item it defines a \textit {local field}, in the representation space $\V$ of the local field algebra, \item it allows a simple \textit{characterization of the physical states} in terms of the subspace of the representation space of $\F$, or of a suitable completion of it, with vanishing expectation of $G_\mu$.\footnote{ For examples which realize such a structure see \cite{FS16, FS19}.} \end{enumerate}
+\begin{enumerate}[i)] \item it leaves the \textit{global gauge group $G$ unbroken}, \item it leaves \textit {a residual group $\G_r$ of local gauge transformations} unbroken; this allows for the exploitation of the corresponding Ward identities, and in the non-abelian case the effect of the topology of $\G_r$ on the properties of the physical states, \item it defines a \textit {local field}, in the representation space $\V$ of the local field algebra, \item it allows a simple \textit{characterization of the physical states} in terms of the subspace of the representation space of $\F$, or of a suitable completion of it, with vanishing expectation of $G_\mu$.\footnote{ For examples which realize such a structure see~\cite{FS16}.} \end{enumerate} \goodbreak